turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 end
 ```

-With FactoryGirl we could create an Item Factory and refactor our code to look like this:
+With Factory Girl we could create an Item Factory and refactor our code to look like this:

 ```ruby
 describe "A Test" do